kyReid/Write-Ups/OverTheWire_Bandit.md

 ### Approach

-Similar to the previous level i navigated the various dictionaries and folders and opened up the /usr/bin/cronjob_bandit23.sh file inside i found a bash script..
+I took the exact same approach as the previous level.
+However, I found a bash script containing the following.

 ```bash
 #!/bin/bash